Dealing With Uninsured Drivers After a Car Accident in Seattle

-Dealing with underinsured or uninsured motorists can be a real headache, especially if there is extensive damage to your vehicle or if your injuries require long-term medical treatment.
+Dealing with drivers who are underinsured or uninsured can be a real headache, especially if there is extensive damage to your vehicle or if your injuries require long-term medical treatment.
 However, most consumers are protected by a clause in their own insurance policy, which provides some protection in this situation.

 When Do These Benefits Apply?